Frequently Asked Questions

 What will the jetty be used for?

-There are a number of potential jetty users that are currently being considered, however this list will evolve as community consultation is undertaken.
-Potential jetty users include:
+The list of potential jetty users will evolve as community consultation is undertaken but could include:

 - Cruise ships – Allowing safe anchorage that will enable day or overnight tourist visits to Ningaloo Reef, Cape Range World Heritage areas and Exmouth township.